I remember scouring the aisle with the journals…I would pick them up off the

 Children can later choose which pictures they wish to have printed to add to

 Don’t let the fun stop when you get back from your trip!
 I

 glued our Summer Bucket List on the inside flap of the journals so my children

 can be excited about local activities we will be participating in.
 They can

 check things off the list as we complete them and write about each different

 sure to check out my Traveling Ideas

 My boys have been enjoying writing in their journals.
-Here’s a peek at one of Luke’s entries:
+Here’s a peek at one of my son’s entries: